vk4bay/esp-idf/docs/en/api-guides/file-system-considerations.rst

       - * FAT12: approx. 32 MB with 8 kB clusters
         * FAT16: approx. 4 GB with 64 kB clusters (theoretical)
         * FAT32: approx. 8 TB with 32 kB clusters (theoretical)
-      - Absolute maximum not specified, more than 1024 pages per block not recommended
+      - Absolute maximum not specified More than 1024 pages per block not recommended
       - Not specified, theoretically around 2 GB
     * - Directory Support
       - * Yes (max 65536 entries in a common FAT directory)